civil-society-dev/civilsociety.dev/content/learning/language-models/index.md

 ### Critical Concerns

-At the same time, language models raise serious concerns for organizations committed to digital sovereignty:
+At the same time, language models raise serious concerns for organizations committed to digital self-determination:

 1. **Centralization of Power**: The most capable models require resources only available to large corporations or governments
 2. **Data Extraction Risks**: API-based access creates dependency and potential surveillance